Watch out for online scams. Bargains too good to miss might just empty your bank account.

 - The website is well designed, functional and professional looking.

-My sorry tale
+My sorry tale of online scams

 I was looking for a particular bag that I can’t really afford, the Paul Smith Redcar, because I was born in Redcar and I like Paul Smith’s design and quality.
 But £550?
 Ouch!
 I usually go to the outlet on the outskirts of York, but I’m not up there for a month so I thought I’d have a mooch around the internet.